SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 >   The human resources manager will fill all the required fields: name, birthdate, admission date, residence, phone number, email address, taxpayer number and Identification document type.
-Should also load a image of the identification document.
+Should also load an image of the identification document.
 Then he can select a job from a list to register a collaborator.

 **From the client clarifications:**